IgorP120/realm-typescript-extensions/README.md

 # Typescript Extensions for Realm Database

-Strongly typed Realm database schemas enforces proper synchronization with domain models
+Use RealmSchema generic type to create strongly-typed Realm database schemas to enforce compile-time synchronization with domain models.

 ## Example